mkidson/mkidson_obsidian_vault/MSc/To-Do files/presentation for Francois.md

 - Mounted to a SiPM with optical grease
 - Sealed in an aluminium container
 - Outputting directly to digitiser
+- Spherical for isotropic response, as the field at aviation altitudes is diffuse

 # MSc measurements
 - Measurements were made at two facilities: AMANDE in Cadarache and PIAF at PTB